Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-vision.md

 -   [Image Recognition and Tracking](image-recognition.md)

-    You can extract features of an image object and recognize it from specific images.
+    You can extract the features of an image object and recognize them from specific images.
 You can also track the image object within the camera preview stream.

 -   [Pose Detection](pose-detection.md)